echolevel/AmigaPal/README.md

 Installation
 ------------

+**MacOS/Linux**

 As long as you've got SoX installed, and can find the path to the sox binary, you should be all set.
 The default path is /usr/local/bin.

+**Windows**

+This is a bit more involved:
+* Don't put AmigaPal in Program Files or Program Files (x86)
+* Copy sox.exe into the same directory as AmigaPal
+* Enter ".\\" as the sox path
+* Leave the output directory blank (by default AmigaPal will place converted files in the same directory as the source files)

+I'll fix this when I get a chance - it seems my dir path code isn't as OS-agnostic as I thought it was.
+Many thanks to comatron (http://comatron.de) for figuring out this temporary solution and letting me know!

 CLI
 ---